PowervRNI/powervrni/README.md

 The full text of the General Public License 2.0 is provided in the COPYING file.
-Some files may be comprised of various open source software components, each of which has its own license that is located in the source code of the respective component.‚Äù
+Some files may be comprised of various open source software components, each of which has its own license that is located in the source code of the respective component.î